Why a GIA is

 -

-Because the GIA proceeds do not flow through your estate, they are not subject to probate fees (also known as estate administration tax in some provinces).
+Because the GIA proceeds do not flow through your estate when a named beneficiary is listed on the GIA, they are not subject to probate fees (also known as estate administration tax in some provinces).

 -